openshift/machine-api-operator/README.md

   - [cluster-api-provider-ovirt](https://github.com/openshift/cluster-api-provider-ovirt)

-- Node link Controller
+- Nodelink Controller

   Ensure machines have a nodeRef based on IPs or providerID matching.
   Annotate nodes with a label containing the machine name.

-- Machine healthcheck controller
+- MachineHealthCheck Controller

   Ensure machines targeted by MachineHealthCheck objects satisfy a healthiness criteria or are remediated otherwise.